Floppie209/Amiga2000-remake/README.md

 Update 7-11-2019
 Widened the +5V and +12V traces to 1.6 mm.
 I uploaded new gerber files, sprint file and BOM file 1.8.
 I also changed the rev number to Rev 1.8.

+Update 10-11-2019
+Added some SMD leds with resistors to show if some voltages are okay, also I widened the -12V traces to 1.6 mm.
+I changed the rev number to Rev 1.8.5 and uploaded new gerber files, sprint and BOM file.